CIS565-Fall-2022/Project2-Stream-Compaction/README.md

     - Result of scan is index into final array
     - Only write an element if temporary array has a 1

+Parallel Scanning
+---
 In this project, I implemented stream compaction on CPU and GPU using parallel all-prefix-sum (commonly known as scan) with CUDA and analyzed the performance of each of them.
-The scan can be performed in two ways:
+The sequential scan algorithm is poorly suited to GPUs because it does not take advantage of the GPU's data parallelism.
+The parallel version of scan that utilizes the parallel processors of a GPU to speed up its computation.
+The parallel scan can be performed in two ways:

-1. Naive scan
+1. Naive scan - This is an O(nlogn) algorithm which iteratively adds elements with an offset.
-2. Work-efficient scan
+2. Work-efficient scan - This is an O(n) algorithm
-    - Step 1: **Upsweep scan** (Parallel Reduction)
+    - Step 1: **Upsweep scan** (Parallel Reduction phase) - In this, we traverse the tree from leaves to root computing partial sums at internal nodes of the tree.
+At the end of this phase, the root node (the last node in the array) holds the sum of all nodes in the array.

         ![](img/upsweep.jpg)

-    - Step 2: **Downsweep scan** (Collecting scanned results) - At each level,
+    - Step 2: **Downsweep scan** (Collecting scanned results) - In the down-sweep phase, we traverse back down the tree from the root, using the partial sums from the reduce phase to build the scan in place on the array.
+At each level,
         - Left child: Copy the parent value
         - Right child: Add the parent value and left child value copying  root value.